-A product used on giraffes at Disneyworld and kangaroos in Australia is offering new hope to gardeners and Christmas tree growers in Canada.
+Deer, and rabbit, has been a headache to a lot of gardeners.
+We always look for different deer repellants that would work.
 Deer find the tender new growth of evergreens and a wide range of plants in my garden irresistible.
 As a Master Gardener, I have quite a selection of prized perennials and shrubs.
-But lately my city garden has been plagued by an invasion of deer and rabbits that treat my collection of hostas, rhododendrons and roses like an exotic salad bar.
+But lately an invasion of deer and rabbits is plaguing my city garden.
+They treat my collection of hostas, rhododendrons and roses like an exotic salad bar.
+But a product used on giraffes at Disneyworld and kangaroos in Australia is offering new hope to gardeners and Christmas tree growers in Canada.

-In desperation, I’ve tried everything from Irish Spring soap to decorating my trees with shiny CDs that are supposed to mimic the eyes of a predator at night.
-I’ve even sprayed select shrubs with coyote urine – coyotes being one of the deer’s natural predators.
-While this worked well against deer it did nothing to scare away the rabbits, and the frequent applications were a bit too messy and “holdyour- nose” smelly.
+In desperation, I’ve tried everything.
+From Irish Spring soap to decorating my trees with shiny CDs that mimics the eyes of a predator at night.
+I’ve even sprayed select shrubs with coyote urine.
+Coyotes being one of the deer’s natural predators.
+While this worked well against deer it did nothing to scare away the rabbits.
+And the frequent applications were a bit too messy and “holdyour- nose” smelly.
 You have to wonder about the collection process as well.

 But now a new, more effective deer repellent is available on the Canadian market.
-Made by Plantskydd, this easy-to-use spray is made from dried bloodmeal mixed with a vegetable binder that helps it stick to plants.
+An easy-to-use spray from dried bloodmeal with vegetable binder that helps it stick to plants by Plantskydd.
 It frightens away deer and rabbits by making them think a predator has been in the area because of its smell.

 The makers claim that the smell is not offensive to humans, but I found it mildly objectionable.
 I used the spray on a sunny fall day and found that the initial unpleasant odour faded after about 10 minutes to something that reminded me of strong red wine vinegar.
-After 15 minutes the smell was
+But the smell was completely gone after another 15 minutes.

 The liquid spray must be applied when temperatures are above freezing.
 And I would strongly suggest spraying only when there is no wind or you’ll end up smelling like a butcher.
 Two squirts of a fine mist on the leaves and stems of plants susceptible to browsing are sufficient.
 The makers claim the all-natural and environmentally friendly spray is effective up to six months, even in winter, and actually contributes to plant growth when used as a foliar spray.